AVOID MAKING THESE GERMAN CV MISTAKES

 As a professional who creates content and coaches people about finding work in Germany, I spend a lot of time researching what others say to remain updated on current trends and more importantly, sort out the good information from the bad.

-Sadly, as I touched upon in a recent newsletter blast there’s shockingly a lot of terrible advice out there.
+Sadly, there’s shockingly a lot of terrible advice out there.
 This misinformation can be found in various publications and or touted by influencers, many of who lack any qualifications to dole out job search or career advice.
-If they were recruiters or other HR specialists that would be one thing, but getting advice from someone who just moved to Germany and works in tech, for example, is like self-diagnosing a disease by using WebMD versus seeing an actual doctor.
+If they were recruiters or other HR specialists that would be one thing, but getting career advice from someone who just moved to Germany and works in marketing, is akin self-diagnosing a disease by using WebMD versus seeing an actual doctor.

-So let’s dispel those popular myths about German CVs to help you sort out what’s true vs what’s false and ensure you don’t make these common mistakes yourself.
+So let’s dispel some of those popular myths about German CVs to help you sort out what’s true versus what’s false and ensure you don’t make these common mistakes yourself.

 COMMON GERMAN CV MISTAKES